-These significant deficiencies were considered in determining the nature, timing, and extent of the audit tests applied in our audit of the Trust Fund's financial statements as of and for the year ended September 30, 2008, and this communication does not affect our report on those financial statements dated February 22, 2010.
+This significant deficiency was considered in determining the nature, timing, and extent of the audit tests applied in our audit of the Trust Fund's financial statements as of and for the year ended September 30, 2009, and this communication does not affect our report on those financial statements dated August 31, 2010.
 We have not considered internal control since the date of our report.